mirror/dd-wrt/src/router/curl/docs/libcurl/opts/CURLINFO_FTP_ENTRY_PATH.md

 Pass a pointer to a char pointer to receive a pointer to a string holding the path of the entry path.
-That is the initial path libcurl ended up in when logging on to the remote FTP server.
+That is the initial path libcurl ended up in when logging on to the remote FTP or SFTP server.
 This stores a NULL as pointer if something is wrong.

 The **path** pointer is NULL or points to private memory.
-You MUST NOT free
-- it gets freed when you call curl_easy_cleanup(3) on the corresponding curl handle.
+You **must not** free it.
+The memory gets freed automatically when you call curl_easy_cleanup(3) on the corresponding curl handle.

 # %PROTOCOLS%